isomerpages/govtech-gobusiness/_permittedservices/1a-permittedlist.md

 permalink: /permittedlist/
 ---

 The Government will allow the gradual resumption of businesses, in phases, with effect from 2 June 2020.
-All firms who are in operations are to comply with the safe management requirements listed (here).
+All firms who are in operations are to comply with the safe management requirements listed <a href="https://covid.gobusiness.gov.sg/safemanagement/general/">here</a>.

 The list of permitted services, and the corresponding Singapore Standard Industrial Classification (SSIC) codes, that will be allowed to resume operations in Phase 1 can be found <a href="https://go.gov.sg/permittedserviceslist">here</a>.
 Please refer to the table below for the sector-specific requirements.